The Premier's Anzac Prize is open to all eligible Queensland high school students in years 8 to 11.

 Each state school or accredited non-state school may nominate up to two students only.
 Entries must be from individuals not groups.

 In 2017, the Premier's Anzac Prize will once again give eligible Queensland high school students a once-in-a-lifetime opportunity to experience the Anzac tradition firsthand.
 Applications for the 2017 Prize have now closed.
 An evaluation and selection process will now be undertaken with eight winners of The Premier's Anzac Prize for 2017 to be announced before the end of the 2016 school year.

 For information on other Anzac projects and resources for schools and students please visit the Anzac and Education site.

-DET International offers other international opportunities for students and schools 1.8M.
+DET International offers other international opportunities for students and schools.

 Queensland state schools can access more learning and teaching resources on the Learning Place website at the Anzac Day edStudio.